Drugs A - Z

 Generic Name: human papillomavirus vaccine

 What is this medicine?HUMAN PAPILLOMAVIRUS VACCINE (HYOO muhn pap uh LOH muh vahy ruhs vak SEEN) is a vaccine.
 It is used to prevent infections of four types of the human papillomavirus.
-This will lower your risk of getting cervical cancer, genital warts, and abnormal lesions in the genital area.
+In women, the vaccine may lower your risk of getting cervical, vaginal, or anal cancer and genital warts.
+In men, the vaccine may lower your risk of getting genital warts and anal cancer.
 You cannot get these diseases from the vaccine.
-This medicine does not treat cervical cancer or genital warts.
+This vaccine does not treat these diseases.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions: